CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * 1234567890
 * 1234567

-2. Password choices are often attached to cultural references.
+2. Password choices are often attached to cultural preferences.
 For example,
 * In the UK, “liverpool” was the third most popular password, with 224,160 hits
 * In Chile,the name of Chilean football club “colocolo” was used by 15,748 people - making it the fifth most common choice
 * “christ” was the 19th most common password used in Nigeria, used 7,169 times